 - Inducing vomiting after eating

 - Use of diet pills, shots, or other medical interventions to control weight

 - Constant preoccupation with food

-While our symptoms may differ, we in Overeaters Anonymous share a common problem: the disease of compulsive eating.
-This common problem has led us to find a common solution in the Twelve Steps, the Twelve Traditions and nine tools of Overeaters Anonymous.
+While our symptoms may differ, we in OA share a common problem: the disease of compulsive eating.
+This common problem has led us to find a common solution in the Twelve Steps and Twelve Traditions of OA, with the support of the nine tools of the program.
 Welcome!